 The submission will first be reviewed for its topic and length, then go through an originality check.
 The peer-review process will begin soon after the paper is found to be qualified.
 The paper will be sent to have a double-blind peer review by 2 reviewers.
 They will judge the paper based on the theme, coverage, innovation, integrity, depth, and language.
 If the paper is accepted, notification of acceptance and review comments will be sent to the author via email.
 The actual review time may be different under certain situations.

-The International Conference on Computing Innovation and Applied Physics (CONF-CIAP 2022) was held online from August 4 to 9.
+The Second International Conference on Computing Innovation and Applied Physics (CONF-CIAP 2023) was held online on 25 March.
 This conference was planned to be held at Stanford but finally moved online due to the pandemic.
 The accepted papers will be published in Journal of Physics: Conference Series (JPCS) (Print ISSN 1742-6588) or Theoretical and Natural Science (TNS) (Print ISSN 2753-8818).
-Professor Sanjay Ranka from University of Florida and Professor Tommaso Cremaschi from University of Southern California (USC) have given keynote speeches on related topics of mathematics, physics, and computer science.
+Professor Michael Harre from The University of Sydney, Professor Bismark Singh from University of Southampton, Professor Emanuel Indrei from Purdue Universityand other remarkable scholars, as the speakers of the conference, have given keynote speeches on related topics of mathematics, physics, and computer science.
 Also our authors were invited to deliver an oral presentation at the virtual conference.
 Questions from the audience were collected and answered by the presenters.
 This conference provided the participant good opportunities to exchange ideas and build networks, and it will lead to the further collaborations between both universities and other societies.